 ~11.15 - ~11.45: tea / coffee / biscuits

 ~11.45 - ~12.15: “All-age Bible School”: classes for all ages, including a big group for adults, even though, being not a particularly large church, there aren’t many kids in each age group.

 During the school summer holidays, we typically have a single family service, starting at 10.00 a.m., and incorporating Communion, but followed only by refreshments - our teachers need their holidays too!

 6:30 - ~7.45: We recognise that, with children present in the morning service, and incorporating Communion as part of that service, this is a useful opportunity to meet together to pray and study in a less hurried, more relaxed format (food and drink included).
-So expect led discussions in these meetings, following initial times of open prayer.
+So expect led discussions in these meetings, or talks from the Net, following initial times of open prayer.
 It is, as we titled a previous series, an opportunity for “All Questions Great and Small”.
 We only insist that our search for an answer has to be informed with Biblical rigour.